IT & Computing

 The aim of the IT and computing faculty is to ensure students and staff at Stanborough School are autonomous users of IT and that students develop into creators of IT through computing, preparing them for life in an ever changing world.

-Head of department: Mr S Benzid
+Curriculum Leader: Mr S Benzid

 What will students study?